Market Times:

 Other examples of stablecoins include USD Coin (USDC) and Dai (DAI).

-• Wrapped Bitcoin (WBTC): Wrapped bitcoin (WBTC) is an ERC-20 token that represents bitcoin on the Ethereum blockchain.
+• Wrapped Bitcoin (WBTC): Wrapped Bitcoin (WBTC) is an ERC-20 token that represents bitcoin on the Ethereum blockchain.
 Although the Bitcoin blockchain does not support decentralized finance, wrapped bitcoin can be referred to as DeFi for Bitcoin.
 This is because WBTC allows users to send and trade bitcoins on the Ethereum blockchain, making it possible for them to earn interest when they lend tokens to other users.

 • Prediction Platforms: Prediction platforms on DeFi allow users and traders to place bets on the outcome of upcoming events, such as price movements, without relying on a third-party service provider.